lsst-dm/nb_lsst_io/getting-started/logging-in.rst

 =============================

 If you aren't on an approved network, first activate the NCSA VPN.
-Follow the steps a `Connecting to the VPN System`_ (external link) for details on how to do thiis.
+Follow the steps a `Connecting to the VPN System`_ (external link) for details on how to do this.
+Note that there are several profiles available.
+Please use ``ncsa-vpn-default`` unless you have reasons not to.

 If you've forgotten your password, you can reset it by visiting https://identity.ncsa.illinois.edu/reset.